IHDE-Alliance/ISTP_metadata/v1.0.0/docs/05_metadata-variable-attributes.md

 |          | `PadValue`  |            `0.0`, `0.0`  | `"0000-01-01T00:00:00.000000000000"` |

 ### FORMAT
-(*Required if not using* `FORM_PTR`.)
-Is the output format used when extracting data values out to a file or screen (e.g., using CDFlist utility of CDF Library).
+(*Required if not using* `FORM_PTR`) Is the output format used when extracting data values out to a file or screen (e.g., using CDFlist utility of CDF Library).
 The magnitude and the number of significant figures needed should be carefully considered.
 A good check is to consider it with respect to the values of `VALIDMIN` and `VALIDMAX` attributes.
 The output should be in Fortran format.

 ### FORM_PTR
-(*Required if not using* `FORMAT`.)
-Has as its value name of a variable which stores the character strings representing the desired output format for the original variable. `FORM_PTR` is used instead of `FORMAT`.
+(*Required if not using* `FORMAT`) Has as its value name of a variable which stores the character strings representing the desired output format for the original variable. `FORM_PTR` is used instead of `FORMAT`.
 The value of the attribute must be name of a variable in the same dataset.

 ### LABLAXIS
-(*Required if not using* `LABL_PTR_1`.)
-Should be a short string (no more than 20, but preferably 10, characters), which can be used to label a y-axis for a plot or to provide a heading for a data listing.
+(*Required if not using* `LABL_PTR_1`) Should be a short string (no more than 20, but preferably 10, characters), which can be used to label a y-axis for a plot or to provide a heading for a data listing.

 ### LABL_PTR_i
-(*Required if not using* `LABLAXIS`.)
-Is used to label a dimensional variable when one value of `LABLAXIS` is not sufficient to describe the variable or to label all the axes. `LABL_PTR_i` is used instead of `LABLAXIS`, where `i` can be from 1 to the total number of dimensions of the original variable.
+(*Required if not using* `LABLAXIS`) Is used to label a dimensional variable when one value of `LABLAXIS` is not sufficient to describe the variable or to label all the axes. `LABL_PTR_i` is used instead of `LABLAXIS`, where `i` can be from 1 to the total number of dimensions of the original variable.
 The value of `LABL_PTR_1` is name of a variable which will contain the short character strings which describe the first dimension of the original variable.
 The actual labels should be short as described above for `LABLAXIS`.
 The value of the attribute must be a name of variable in the same dataset.
 See [example of use](07_example-variables.md#example-of-a-2d-sizes-2812-data-variable).

 ### LEAP_SECONDS_INCLUDED
 (*Recommended for UTC only.*) Comma-delimited list of leap seconds included in the form of a lists of ISO8601 times when each leap second was added, appended with the size of the leap second in ISO8601 relative time (+/- time, most commonly: "+1s") [default: standard list of leap seconds up to time of data]. `LEAP_SECONDS_INCLUDED` is needed to account for time scales that don't have all 37 (in 2022) leap seconds and for the clocks in various countries that started using leap seconds at different times.
 The full list is required to handle the equally or more common case where a time scale starts at a specific Universal Time Coordinate (UTC) but continues on without leap seconds in TAI mode; this is basically what missions that don't add leap seconds are doing.